bw-hro/sqlitemap/readme.md

 **sqlitemap** is a lightweight C++ wrapper around SQLite that provides a simple, map-like interface.
 It’s designed to make working with key-value storage easy and convenient — similar to how [sqlitedict](https://github.com/piskvorky/sqlitedict) works in the Python world.
+The library is implemented as a **single-header** file, making integration easy and is licensed under the **MIT License**.

 ## Features

 - Persistent key-value storage using SQLite
 - Easy-to-use map-like interface in C++
+- Transactions
+- Custom encoding/decoding
 - Minimal dependencies (just requires [SQLite](https://sqlite.org))

+## Installation

+- Just include the [sqlitemap.hpp](include/bw/sqlitemap/sqlitemap.hpp) file into your project
+- Make sure that [SQLite](https://sqlite.org) is available
+- vcpkg support will be added  as soon as possible

 ## Usage